MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-03-webslate-2.md

 1. In Unity, save the project and then press the Unity Editor Play button.

 1. Position yourself in front of Station 2.
-As in the previous chapter, WebSlate is displaying some information about Microsoft because the default URL in the **WebSlate** component is set to the Microsoft home page.
+As in the previous chapter, the WebSlate is displaying some information about Microsoft because the default URL in the **WebSlate** component is set to the Microsoft home page.

     ![A screenshot of a computer Description ](../../../media/mesh-201/042-station-one-one-with-default-homepage.png)